 Research on sliding-window aggregation has focused mainly on aggregation functions that are associative and on FIFO windows.
-Less is known for other nontrivial scenarios.
-Besides associativity and invertibility, what other properties can be exploited to develop general-purpose algorithms for fast sliding-window aggregation?
+Much less is known for other nontrivial scenarios.
+Is it possible to efficiently support associative aggregation functions on windows that are non-FIFO?
+Besides associativity and invertibility, what other properties can be exploited to develop generalpurpose algorithms for fast sliding-window aggregation?
 How can SWAG algorithms take better advantage of multicore parallelism?